Ziad-Soliman17/AdventureWorks-Sales-Analytics-Dashboard/README.md

 - **Customer Segmentation** - RFM segmentation and Demoghraphics insights

 ## Data Extraction and Preparation
-Following tables were extracted using SQL queries from the AdventureWorksDW2019 database:
+The Following tables were extracted using SQL queries from the AdventureWorksDW2019 database:

 - Sales Fact Table
 ```SQL